sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

   - dnd
 ---

-One of my goals for 2023 is to collect as many of the Dragonlance sourcebooks and modules.
+The complete list of Dragonlance sourcebooks and modules.
 A green tick indicates ownership.

+If you are looking for the fantasy novels, see [Dragonlance reading order](/dragonlance-reading-order).

 ## Advanced Dungeons & Dragons 1st/2nd Edition